Homological invariants of Pauli stabilizer codes: Examples

 Here matrix $\epsilon = \sigma^\dagger \lambda$ (rather than $\sigma^\dagger$) is present because the canonical isomorphism $P \to P^*$ is given by $\lambda$ if both $P$ and $P^*$ are identified with $R^6$.
 From this resolution we easily get

 Both Ext modules are annihilated by $x-1,y-1,z-1$.

 Let us show how \v{C}ech cochains can be obtained from classes found above.
+The procedure below follows from proof of Proposition 44.
 In the construction of the \v{C}ech complex we may take $(x_1,x_2,x_3)= (x,y,z)$.
 Recall that we defined $t_i = 1 - x_i$.
 Now consider $ ^{\mathrm T} \in R^4$.
 Applying the \v{C}ech differential gives

 The final expression is the image through $\epsilon$ of a certain element of $\Cech^1(\mathbf t, P)$.
 Let us call this cochain $\varphi$.
 By construction, it is closed modulo $L$.
 Let us show how this can be checked by an explicit computation: